dotnet/orleans/Orleans-Streams/index.md

 ## Stream Providers

-Streams can come via physical channels of various shapes and forms.
-Orleans provides a number of different stream implementations, via the concept of **Stream Providers**.
-In particular, there are unreliable TCP based streams (such as **Simple Message Stream**) and reliable **Persistent Streams** (such as **Azure Queue Stream**).
-Persistent Streams can work with different queuing technologies via the concept of **Queue Adapters**.
-In addition, Orleans allows to build **Rewindable Streams**, that allow to subsribe and consume events from the past.
+Streams can come via physical channels of various shapes and forms and can have different semantics.
+Orleans Streaming is designed to support this diversity via the concept of **Stream Providers**, which is an extensibility point in the system.
+Orleans currently has imlemenation of two stream providers: TCP based **Simple Message Stream Provider** and Azure Queue based **Azure Queue Stream Provider**.

-More details on Steam Providers, Queue Adapters and Rewindable Streams can be found at [Stream Providers](Stream-Providers).
+More details on Steam Providers can be found at [Stream Providers](Stream-Providers).

 ## Stream Semantics